Rodriguez001/Projet-CloudInfra/README.md

   5. Test our deployments

   To test your Ingress resource, make sure to edit your local hosts file (/etc/hosts on Linux or macOS, or C:\Windows\System32\drivers\etc\hosts on Windows) to map your Minikube IP to your desired hostname.
+  # On your VM terminal
+      ip -f inet addr show enp0s8 | sed -En -e 's/.*inet ([0-9.]+).*/\1/p'

   # To get the ip, either
    hostname -I
   # or
    minikube ip

-  # Then, add an entry to your hosts file like this and save it:
+  # Then, if you're working on localhost, add these entries to your hosts file ( /etc/hosts ) like this and save it:
+  127.0.0.1 mes-employees.com
+  127.0.0.1 private-dockerhub.com

+  # Else if you're working on a Virtual machinev, add these entries to your hosts file ( /etc/hosts ) like this and save it:
-  <ip-address> mes-employees.com
+   <VM-ip-address> mes-employees.com
-  <ip-address> private-dockerhub.com
+   <VM-ip-address> private-dockerhub.com

   # Open your navigator to test our app
   http://mes-employees.com